UPPMAX/programming_formalisms/docs/social_coding/social_coding.md

 However [a study](https://www.pnas.org/content/115/11/2584) showed that despite these policies, many people still do not share their code 😞.

-## Motivation for open source software
+!!! note "Motivation for open source software"

     - Enable derivative work
     - Do not lock yourself out of own code
     - Attract developers who want to be able to show the coding work on their CVs
     - Tightly regulated domains require open source
     - Open-source software (OSS) can lead to more engagement from industry which may lead to more impact
     - If it's not open, it is not likely to become standard

 ??? question "Sharing software is also scary.
-Why?"
+Why?
+(And solutions)"

     - **Fear of being scooped**
       > A license can avoid it, and you can release when you are ready.
 Anyway, it is